 The Euroconsumers BeXt Award in Memory of Giovanni Buttarelli has been created to honour his visionary contribution to privacy in Europe and worldwide by recognising emerging original thinking around questions of data privacy in Europe.
 The prize will be awarded to the best short essay by a young writer on a subject related to data privacy in Europe, judged on originality, consistency and relevance to European consumers.
 The essay should contribute to the dialogue between all the parties of the digital ecosystem: consumers, consumer organisations, policy makers and the industry:

 “I very much recognise the profile of big data as being the new currency of the Internet.
 Here we have something extremely valuable because, when you have access not only to one person’s data but to millions and billions of data, then you can make analysis which is completely different from what you were able to do five or ten years ago, because you have new tools.” - Margrethe Vestager; European Parliament Confirmation Hearing (2019)

 Drawing on the quote above, and on the recent developments in legislation regarding data protection (e.g. GDPR); what would be the most adequate relation between consumers and their personal data?
 What is the role of other stakeholders (consumers organisation, the industry, and the public sector) in securing a more equitable state of affairs?

-The essay submissions should be in English and have a maximum length of 3,000 words, including bibliography and Participants may be of any nationality, aged between 18 and 35 and resident in one of the EU Member States.
+The essay submissions should be in English and have a maximum length of 3,000 words, including bibliography, footnotes and the candidate's biography.
+Participants may be of any nationality, aged between 18 and 35 and resident in one of the EU Member States.
 The submissions will be judged by a panel of senior consumer representatives and data privacy experts, including academics, communication experts, policymakers and a member of the Buttarelli family.

 The writer of the winning essay will receive a EUR 1.000,00 prize and will feature on the Euroconsumers website and in its member organisations’ monthly magazines.